Raff vs Railway: VM Control or Developer PaaS? (2026)

 Variables and Configuration

 Railway has a strong built-in variables system.
-Railway variables are available during the build process, during the running service deployment, through railway run, and through the local shell via railway shell.
-Railway also supports service variables, shared variables, reference variables, and sealed variables for sensitive values. (docs.railway.com)
+Railway variables can be used during build, deployment, local commands, and environment-based workflows.
+It supports service variables, shared variables, reference variables, and sealed variables for sensitive values.

 On Raff, environment variables are usually configured through the OS, your shell, your process manager, Docker Compose, systemd, a .env file, or your deployment tool.
 This gives you more control, but you must choose the pattern yourself.